 Now, I’m a realist.
 I realize nothing in this world is handed to you.
 I know that creating streams of passive income is neither easy nor immediate.
 None of this is a “get-rich-quick scheme” (unfortunately).
 It takes time, smarts, and guts, but the payoff is well worth the investment.

 How do I know this?
 Because I’ve met people who’ve achieved this.
 Strangely, however, almost none of those people were medical doctors.
-As a physician seeking the best methods of passive income, this is a gap I’m actively attempting to bridge for myself and others.
+As a physician seeking the best passive income ideas, this is a gap I’m actively attempting to bridge for myself and others.
 Ultimately, it’s all about the freedom to do what you want with your time.

 Passive Income and Retirement

 When I seek these methods of passive income, I’m looking for reliable streams that pay out on a monthly, quarterly, or yearly basis.
 That way I can begin to replace part of my own income immediately. .
 (To see what some of these ideas are, see 10 Perfect Passive Income Ideas for Physicians.)